20 Misconceptions Of Bodybuilders

 14. Bodybuilders Are Heartless And Ruthless

 They may seem tough and ruthless because of their looks and massive size but they are actually some of the most soft-hearted human beings you can find.
 They have gone through a lot of physical and mental torment to become what they are today.
 They have gone through the darkest moments of their life.
 They cry at times where the public doesn’t see and they suffer in silence without saying much.
 Some even cry during training.
 They are vulnerable when their loved ones leave them too.
-When my girlfriend left me for an obese guy back then, I almost quit Bodybuilding.
-I couldn’t train.
+When my ex-girlfriend left me for an obese guy back then, I almost quit Bodybuilding.
+I sank into depression.
 I forced myself to go the gym but during my first set, I cried.
 Yeah, that was how broken I was back then.
 Never judge a book by its cover.

 15. Bodybuilders Are Bulky And Can’t Do Functional Movements